ngirard/gai/docs/templates.md

 4. **Reusable catalog**: The catalog built for listing/browsing is identical to the one used for resolution

 This ensures that what users see in listing/browsing commands matches exactly how resolution works, maintaining a consistent mental model.

-### Current Status

-As of this writing:

-- ✅ Template catalog and resolution system fully implemented
-- ✅ Catalog discovery and ordering working as specified
-- ✅ `gai template render` command exists for debugging templates
-- ⏳ `gai template list` command not yet implemented
-- ⏳ `gai template browse` command not yet implemented

-The foundation is in place and the future commands can be added by building on the existing `template_catalog.py` and `templates.py` modules.

----

 ## References